Para Badminton World C’ships: Pramod Bhagat defends title; Suhas Yathiraj, Krishna Nagar win gold

-India’s Pramod Bhagat defended his men’s singles SL3 title as he defeated England’s Daniel Bethell in a hard fought final at the 2024 Para Badminton World Championships in Pattaya, Thailand on Sunday.
+India’s Pramod Bhagat defended his men’s singles SL3 title as he defeated England’s Daniel Bethell in a hard-fought final at the 2024 Para Badminton World Championships in Pattaya, Thailand on Sunday.

 The 35-year-old Bhagat came from behind to beat his arch-rival 14-21, 21-15, 21-15 in a contest which lasted an hour and 40 minutes.